AnothaiCharoensak/github-slideshow/_posts/0000-01-02-anothaicharoensak.md

+ ---
  layout: slide
- title: "welcome to our second slides"
+ title: "welcome to our second slides zzzzz"
+ ---